mxderouet/roleplayingdice/README.md

 # roleplayingdice

-An easy way to roll dices for role playing with your friends
+An easy way to roll dices for role playing with your friends.
+Made with Typescript & Webpack.
+Live demo available here: https://mxderouet.github.io/roleplayingdice/

 To run the project locally with live reload:
 `npm run serve`